zulaikhaaaaa/OSProject/README.md

 ***Questions:***

-1. What is the output of step 5 above, explain the error? ***(1 mark)*** __The error was getaddrinfo ENOTFOUND mysql-container, which means the Node.js container could not find the MySQL container.
+1. What is the output of step 5 above, explain the error? ***(1 mark)*** __The error was Error connecting to MySQL: Error: getaddrinfo ENOTFOUND mysql-container at GetAddrInfoReqWrap.onlookup [as oncomplete] (dns.js:71:26), which means the Node.js container could not find the MySQL container.
 This happened because they were in separate networks and couldn't communicate.__.
-2. Show the instruction needed to make this work. ***(1 mark)*** __docker network connect nodejsnet mysql-container --This allowed the two containers to communicate.__.
+2. Show the instruction needed to make this work. ***(1 mark)*** __Add this command: docker network connect mysqlnet nodejs-container --This allowed the two containers to communicate.
+Next, check whether it is connected or not__.